btraceio/btrace/README.md

 ### RPM Repository

-Grab the _*.repo_ file `wget https://bintray.com/btraceio/rpm/rpm -O bintray-jbachorik-rpm.repo` and use it.
+Grab the _*.repo_ file `wget https://bintray.com/btraceio/rpm/rpm -O bintray-btraceio-rpm.repo` and use it.